Child Care Tax Deductions

 IRAs for children advantageously utilize compound interest, making small investments, especially when a child is young, positioned for immense growth.
 However, in order to open an IRA, a person must have earned income from a job or self-employment which is not the case with most children.
 You can’t use money from gifts or investments either.
 As soon as your child starts earning some money—babysitting or delivering papers, for example, or helping out in the family business—he or she can open an IRA.
 The power of long-term compounding makes this a great idea.

-See what other tax deductions you may qualify for on your 2015 tax return.
+See what other tax deductions you may qualify to claim on your 2016 tax return.